Industrial school (Great Britain): Context

 An Industrial Feeding School was opened in Aberdeen in 1846.
 Industrial schools, like the contemporaneous ragged schools, were set up by volunteers to help destitute children.
 Their philosophy differed in that they believed that an education was not enough: these children needed to be removed from the harmful environment of the street, trained to be industrious, and given a trade they could practise.

 Elizabeth Pithie is believed to have been a student before her wages were paid to be a missionary in 1879 in what is now Malawi.

 Some schools were residential, but other children were day-boys.
 The regime was severe, with a tightly timetabled daily routine that stretched from waking at 6:00am to bedtime at 7:00pm.

 During the day there were set times for religion and moral guidance, formal schooling, doing housework, eating, and learning trades, with three intervals for play.
 The boys' trades were gardening, tailoring, and shoemaking; the girls learned housework and washing, knitting, and sewing.

 Industrial Schools Act 1857

 The Industrial Schools Act 1857 (20 & 21 Vict. c.
 48) gave magistrates the power to sentence homeless children between the ages of 7 and 14, who were brought before the courts for vagrancy to a spell in an industrial school.

-In 1861, a further act strengthened the powers of the magistrate "to include:
+In 1861, the Industrial Schools Act 1861 (24 & 25 Vict. c.
+113) strengthened the powers of the magistrate "to include: